biometry/APES/README.md

 * Links to best practice recommendations for particular tasks

-# Content of the start page
+## What do you want to do

 *NOTE: this is the provisional content of the start page.
 We list this here to work on it.
 A full table of contents is provided further below*

 Choose between the following options:

-## I want to see a table of of content on
+### I want to see all you have on

 * statistical topics
 * using R

-## I have one of the common problems
+### I have one of the common problems

-### Improving stats and R knowledge in general
+* Improving stats and R knowledge in general
   * I never had statistics and don't know where to start
   * Want to learn how to work with R

-### Taking and analyzing empirical data
+* Taking and analyzing empirical data
   *	have to plan an experiment for a diploma thesis
   *	have data and want to get it into R
   *	have my data in R and wondering what to do with it

-### Have a technical R problem
+* Have a technical R problem
   *	get and error message and don’t know that to do

+* Am interested in a special topic (link to hubs)

 # Full table of contents